amc-corey-cox/BDC_Dashboard/README.md

 In GCP Secret Manager, you must create a secret called `django_settings`.
 You can either upload the `.env` file or paste the secrets in there

-#### Compute Engine

-In the GCP Console, create a new Compute Engine instance with your desired configuration.

-- Make sure you are deploying with the container image `marketplace.gcr.io/google/postgresql11`.
-  - To ensure the database remains consistent between reboots, you must mount a volume to the instance and map it to `/var/lib/postgresql/data`.

 #### App Engine